Safety in Petroleum/Petrochemical Industry

 The pipelines are usually buried about 1 meter underground and must be protected against corrosion.
 Leakage are likely to occur.

 The biggest danger to pipeline come from outside sources like un-authorized digging and from corrosion.
-Pipelines should be given special additional protection at various points along the route as road and river crossings.
+Give additional protection to pipelines at various points along the route as road and river crossings.

-During construction of a pipeline, all welds are visually examined.
+During construction of a pipeline, Examine all welds visually.

 Generally, a percentage are radio graphed to ensure that there is no cracking or undue slag intrusion and that there is suitable fusion between the weld and the parent metal.